Product Colors and Sizes

 Warmth

-RDS ethical down with a fill power of 800 CUIN.
+Down with filling power of 800 CUIN (cubic inches).
 90% down/10% feathers

 Compatibility